“A safe bet on the

 “OK for you, honey” the Black Holey Raider spit, cornered five feet from his open van door, snapping her sunglasses at the nose bridge.
 “I’ll be measuring your asses down the road…”

 “Christ, what were you thinking,” I retreated around into the squareback altogether, cranking it over amid the dust of sudden scuffling.
-“First Denver just cheated his team out of the NFL playoffs with a goal-line fumble on their way to their first Super Bowl, now this.
+“First Denver just cheated his team out of the NFL playoffs with a goal-line fumble, now this.
 Talk about Orange Crushed—he’ll ambush us, I just know…”

 “That’s what I’ve got you to protect me for, isn’t it,” she asked, motioning me to tail the taxi idling in front of us out into traffic.
 “Like, maybe you can understand him to death.”